 Things to do in Chiang Rai

-There are many great Chiang Rai attractions to see while you stay at the Connect Hostel.
+While you stay at the Connect Hostel, you can visit many great Chiang Rai attractions.
 Chiang Rai is the biggest city in the north of Thailand.
 Make sure you grab a visa before arriving in Thailand.
 Thailand implemented an eVisa system in 2021.
-The Thailand eVisa comes in nine different types and is easily obtainable online.
+The eVisa comes in nine different types and is easily obtainable online.

 - Blue Temple